All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 U=U means you are taking antiretroviral medicines and you have an undetectable viral load.
 Therefore, you haven’t missed any doses of your medicines and your HIV has been under control for more than 6 months.

-Recent research (The PARTNER Study, 2016) explored 58,000 instances of sex without a condom between partners (one partner HIV positive, one partner HIV negative).
-You may be encouraged to learn that results showed that when the HIV positive partner was undetectable, there were zero cases of HIV transmission.
+Recent research (The PARTNER Study, 2016) explored 58,000 instances of sex without a condom between partners (one partner Living with HIV, one partner HIV negative).
+You may be encouraged to learn that results showed that when the Living with HIV partner had an undetectable viral load, there were zero cases of HIV transmission.

-You may find it useful to chat further about U=U with your clinic team or visit the CHIVA website for more information – https://www.chiva.org.uk/professionals/uu/
+You may find it useful to chat further about U=U with your clinic team or visit the Chiva website for more information – www.chiva.org.uk/hiv-information/passing-on-hiv/

 Absolutely!
 HIV should not stop you achieving your life goals.
 You can have a family and importantly, you are very likely to be able to have a child who doesn’t have HIV.